yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 ## Basic idea

-We will impose some restrictions here to avoid writing a full-blown multifile build system.
+We will impose some restrictions here.
 In particular:

 1. All expressions in the function parameter of `styled` must be static.
    - This means that all static values needs to be inline constants.